XiovV/dokkup/README.md

 It's ideal for use cases where you want to orchestrate containers accross one or multiple servers.
 Think of it as Nomad, Swarm or Kubernetes, but easier to use.

+# Features
+- **Easy to use** - You can go from having a bunch of bare servers to production ready infrastructure in a matter of minutes.
+- **Minimum downtime** - Dokkup will ensure minimum downtime when updating containers or in the event that something goes wrong.
+- **No Master node** - There is no need for setting up a server just for a master node, your personal machine is all you need.
+- **Sky is the limit** - Got only one server?
+No problem.
+Got 10000 servers?
+No problem.

 # Setup
 dokkup consists of two parts: the `agent` which runs on your servers, and the CLI tool which runs on your personal machine.